 Returning to the alpha-numeric keypad, I discovered the entry field was now blank.
 As I repeated the task over and over — and I admit I am foggy in the morning — I got closer and closer to entering the full 25-digit code.
 Helping a lot is my emerging savvy with the joystick combined with increasingly complete memorization of the code.
 I also think of transcribing the code into big letters and then taping those to my TV screen, but I am so tantalizingly close.
 And then, I did it!

 Um, no, I didn’t.
 It appears my accuracy was reduced with speed, and I didn’t get the code right.
-People are stirring in the house, so I headed up to the shower, defeated by this game within a game.
+People were stirring in the house, so I headed up to the shower, defeated by this game within a game.

 Just before we needed to leave for work and school I asked my eldest to sit down next to me.